 - Settings reference — Reference information specific to the Settings application.

 - Explorer reference — Reference information specific to the Explorer application.

 - Inventory reference — Reference information specific to the Catalog and SLA components of the Tachyon Platform:

-- Tachyon Product Packs reference — Reference information for Product Packs included in the Tachyon Platform zip.
-These Product Packs are required to support various features of Tachyon.
+- Tachyon Product Packs reference — Reference information for feature-related Product Packs, which are required to support various Tachyon features, and therefore included in the Tachyon Platform zip.
+All other Product Packs are available from Tachyon Exchange (tachyonexchange.1e.com https://tachyonexchange.1e.com/) where they are documented.

 - Tachyon release information — Details of the Tachyon release history, current release notes and details of third-party licenses.